AGitmit/Py-ShiftManager/Readme.md

 # Handle the tasks
 `manager.handle_work()`
 *ShiftManager* spins up the workers and starts consuming tasks from the input queue.
-Since we applied the *timeout_timer* decorator, if a task takes longer than 3 seconds - it will be terminated.
+Since we applied the *timeout_timer* decorator, if a task takes longer than 3 seconds - it will be terminated, but you'll still recieve a result with the task details, and that it has ran out of time.

 # Wait for the tasks to complete
 `manager.end_shift()`